jcoleman45/6300test/Project1/manual.md

 > `  min_length: (optional) Specify minimum word length (inclusive) - defaults to: 3.
 Should be greater than 0`

-If there are any issues in accessing the essay text file (Ex - insufficient security permissions, file Locked etc...), a File IO exception stack trace is given appropriately so that the exact issue is reported.
+If there are any issues in accessing the essay text file (Ex - insufficient security permissions, file Locked etc...), a Java IO exception stack trace is given so that the appropriate issue is reported.

 > ***`Could not start calculation: Error reading text file`***